zeebe-io/zeebe-chaos/chaos-days/blog/2023-04-06-gateway-termination/index.md

 > **Note:**
 >
 > During the experiment I learned that when you have deployed a [deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), you need to scale down the deployment, not the [ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/).
-> Otherwise your Kubernetes deployment controller will recreate the replicaset in the next reconcile loop, which means you
+> Otherwise your Kubernetes deployment controller will recreate the ReplicaSet in the next reconcile loop, which means you
 > will have again the same replicas as defined in the deployment.